benedikt-schesch/AST-Merging-Evaluation/README.md

 # Directory structure

- * .workdir -> This folder is used by each process to make its computations.
+ * .workdir/ -> This folder is used for the local computations of each process.

+ * .cache/ -> This folder is a cache for each computation.

+ * repos/ -> In this folder each repo is cloned.

+ * jars/ -> Location for the Intellimerge and Spork jars.

+ * scratch/ -> If enabled each merge will be stored in this location.

+ * results/ -> Stores the results for the full analysis.

+ * small/ -> Stores the results for the small analysis.

  * data/ -> contains:

-    * repos.csv -> List of all repos that fulfill the initial selection criterion
+    * repos.csv -> List of all repos that fulfill the initial selection criterion.

+    * repos_small.csv -> List of only 2 repos.

  * results/ -> contains:

-    * valid_repos.csv -> Repos whose main branch passes its "test" buildfile target
+    * valid_repos.csv -> Repos whose main branch passes its "test" buildfile target.

  * src/ -> contains the following scripts:

    * python/ -> contains the following scripts:

-      * merge_tester.py -> Main file which performs merges and evaluates all the results across all projects
+      * merge_tester.py -> Main file which performs merges and evaluates all the results across all projects.

-      * validate_repos.py -> Checks out all repos and removes all repos that fail their tests on main branch
+      * validate_repos.py -> Checks out all repos and removes all repos that fail their tests on main branch.

-      * latex_output.py -> Output latex code for the resulting plots and table
+      * latex_output.py -> Output latex code for the resulting plots and table.

-      * test_parent_commits.py -> Tests if the parents of a commit pass their tests
+      * test_parent_commits.py -> Tests if the parents of a commit pass their tests.

-      * get_repos.py -> Downloads the repos list
+      * get_repos.py -> Downloads the repos list.

    * scripts/ -> contains the following scripts:
-      * tester.sh -> Runs a repo's programmer provided tests
+      * tester.sh -> Runs a repo's programmer provided tests.

-      * find_merge_commits.sh -> Finds all the merges in a project
+      * find_merge_commits.sh -> Finds all the merges in a project.

       * merge_tools/ -> contains the following scripts:
-         * gitmerge.sh -> Executes git merge on a specific merge
+         * gitmerge.sh -> Executes git merge on a specific merge.
-         * intellimerge.sh -> Executes intellimerge on a specific merge
+         * intellimerge.sh -> Executes intellimerge on a specific merge.
-         * spork.sh -> Executes spork on a specific merge
+         * spork.sh -> Executes spork on a specific merge.